Jim Daly (actor)

-Jim Daly (born 1934) is an Australia actor, known for his role as Dugal in Pirate Islands.
+Jim Daly (born 1934) is an Australian actor, known for his role as Dugal in Pirate Islands.

 Biography

 He introduced Drama as a subject to St Michael's College, Henley Beach.
 He acted with the Adelaide Repertory Company, La Mama, and The Stage Company in Adelaide, returning to acting in 1984, leaving teaching. becoming 'professional' again.
 His theatre company, MOP, consisting of St Michael's old scholars was active from 1979 to 1983.
 The company alternated pub shows at The Black Lion hotel in Hindmarsh and major productions.
 He has lived in Melbourne since 1986 and has been represented by BgmAgency for many years.